viachess/currency_converter_next/README.md

 ### Bonus features

-[ ] User should be able to swap the values of the source and destination drop-down lists on the click of a button
+- [x] User should be able to swap the values of the source and destination drop-down lists on the click of a button
+- [] Display currencies ratio history with graph.
+Time period should be adjustable.
+(1d, 3d, 1m, 1y)

 ---